aws-samples/sagemaker-ssh-helper/README.md

 to execute additional code only while your script is running.
 Once the script finishes, you will need to submit another training job and repeat the procedure again.

-But there's a useful trick: submit a dummy script with the infinite loop, and while this loop will be running, you can run your real training script again and again with the remote interpreter.
+But there's a useful trick: submit a dummy script `train_placeholder.py` with the infinite loop, and while this loop will be running, you can run your real training script again and again with the remote interpreter.
 Setting `max_run` parameter of the estimator is highly recommended in this case.

-A dummy script `train_placeholder.py` may look like this:
+The dummy script may look like this:

 ```python
 import time